-Modern day social platforms have become part of our lives and effective social policing is required to ensure data credibility and civilised ways of interaction.
-However, with the growing sophistication of social bots, it is proving difficult to sanitise social platforms.
+Modern day social platforms have become part of our lives and effective social policing is required to ensure data credibility and civilised way of interaction.
+However, with the growing sophistication level of social bots, it is proving difficult to sanitise social platforms.
 The continuous increase in real-time streaming of tweets makes it practically ineffective to rely on many account features for detection.
-To effectively distinguish between a bot and a human user, an analysis of lexical richness of tweets posted by both users provides additional distinctive features.
+To effectively distinguish between a bots and a human user, an analysis of lexical richness of tweets posted by both users provides additional distinctive features.
 We train diverse classifiers to evaluate the role of lexical features in the detection of bot accounts.
 The newly proposed features significantly improve detection accuracy.

-Our proposed an effective detection technique that utilises a set of lexical and engagement features to distinguish between human and social bot accounts on Twitter.
-Our approach is motivated by the premise that meaningful engagement will be difficult for bot account to sustain.
+Our proposed an effective detection technique that utilises set of lexical and engagement features to distinguish between human and social bot accounts on Twitter.
+Our approach is motivated by the premise that meaningful engagement will be difficult for bot accounts to sustain.
 We have shown the difference between humans and bots in terms of lexical diversity, usage of contraction and emoticons, based on three different datasets.
 Furthermore, we show how various forms of engagement manifest in both human and bot account.
-Findings from the study suggest that a combination of lexical and engagement features provide a powerful tool to improve detection systems.
-As the first study to introduce combination of lexical and engagement features for detection task, further research to investigate deeper interactions on Twitter will further widen the disparity between human and bot account independent of language usage.
-A recent study by Bello et al. (2018) focuses on reverse engineering the underlying mechanism of interaction in automated accounts.
-This new dimension will potentially be useful in informing how detection system can be improved further.
+Findings from the study suggest combination of lexical and engagement features are powerful tools to harness for improve detection systems.
+As the first study to introduce combination of lexical and engagement features for detection task, further research to investigate deeper interactions on Twitter will further widen the disparity between human and bot account independent of language.